ibm-cloud-docs/containers/cs_troubleshoot.md

         <user_name>         <name@email.com>
         ```
         {: screen}
-    2. Check if the infrastructure account for the region and resource group is manually set to use a different IBM Cloud infrastructure account.
+    2. Check if the classic infrastructure account for the region and resource group is manually set to use a different IBM Cloud infrastructure account.
         ```
         ibmcloud ks credential get --region <us-south>
         ```
         {: pre}

-        **Example output if credentials are set to use a different account**.
+        **Example output if credentials are set to use a different classic account**.
 In this case, the user's infrastructure credentials are used for the region and resource group that you targeted, even if a different user's credentials are stored in the API key that you retrieved in the previous step.
         ```
         OK
         Infrastructure credentials for user name <1234567_name@email.com> set for resource group <resource_group_name>.
         ```
         {: screen}

-        **Example output if credentials are not set to use a different account**.
+        **Example output if credentials are not set to use a different classic account**.
 In this case, the API key owner that you retrieved in the previous step has the infrastructure credentials that are used for the region and resource group.
         ```
         FAILED
         No credentials set for resource group <resource_group_name>.: The user credentials could not be found.
 (E0051)